bniculea/beginning-programming/Session6/Session6.md

                 return 0;
             }
           ```
-2. Write a C program to accept two integers and check whether they are equal or not.
+2. Write a C++ program to accept two integers and check whether they are equal or not.
     - a) Input: 13 13
        Expected output: number1 and number2 are equal.
     - b) Input 13 31